liororama/gossimon/Readme.txt

 During time Infod proved to be a valuable tool for any type of cluster and support was added for general Linux based clusters.

-Gossimon is currently developed and maintained by ClusterLogic Ltd (www.clusterlogic.net)
+Gossimon was developed and maintained by ClusterLogic Ltd between the years 2009-2011 (www.clusterlogic.net).
+Once ClusterLogic Ltd cease to exist the developent was continued by Lior Amar (liororama@gmail.com)

+Currently gossimon is developed and maintained by Lior Amar as an open source project.

 Gossimon programs: